alanlhc/test1/README.md

 ## Build Instructions

 * Download the project files from Github Actions or Releases pages in this repo.
-* Download and install Microsoft Visual Studio 2019 or later or Microsoft Visual Studio Code.
 * See the [BUILD_INSTRUCTIONS](BUILD_INSTRUCTIONS.md) page for details on setting up the Azure Sphere development eniviroment and build/debug an Azure Sphere project.

 ## License
-For information about the licenses that apply to a particular sample, see the License and README.md files in each subdirectory.
+For information about the licenses that apply to a particular sample, see the License file in each subdirectory.